Affordable Marketing Solutions for Small Business Owners

 3. Reputation Management: High Impact, Low Cost

-BrightLocal reports that 87% of consumers read reviews before choosing a local business.
+BrightLocal reports that 87% of consumers read online reviews before choosing a local business.

 Reviews affect: